mongodb/specifications/source/server-selection/server-selection.rst

 2016-07-21: Updated for Max Staleness support.

-2016-08-03: Clarify selection algorithm, in particular that maxStalenessMS comes before tag_sets.
+2016-08-03: Clarify selection algorithm, in particular that maxStalenessSeconds comes before tag_sets.

+2016-10-24: Rename option from "maxStalenessMS" to "maxStalenessSeconds".

 .. [#] mongos 3.4 refuses to connect to mongods with maxWireVersion < 5,
-   so it does no additional wire version checks related to maxStalenessMS.
+   so it does no additional wire version checks related to maxStalenessSeconds.